Summary

 Vera: Because we have to start inside.

-Vera: Yes and make it worse.
+Vera: Yes, and they make it worse.

 Rick: Yeah.